HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 ![Horizen Sidechain Construction](/assets/post_files/technology/expert/1.3-sidechains/sidechains_D.jpg)
 ![Horizen Sidechain Construction](/assets/post_files/technology/expert/1.3-sidechains/sidechains_M.jpg)

-This means forward transfers from main- to sidechain are simpler to construct, then backward transfers returning assets to the mainchain.
-Here, the receiving chain (mainchain) cannot verify incoming backward transfers easily.
+This means Forward Transfers from main- to sidechain are simpler to construct, then Backward Transfers returning assets to the mainchain.
+Here, the receiving chain (mainchain) cannot verify incoming Backward Transfers easily.
 Zendoo introduces a recursive SNARK proof system, where sidechains periodically generate proofs of state transitions.
-Proofs are submitted to the mainchain together with backward transfers which are grouped into *Withdrawal Certificates*, special containers that facilitate a means of communication with the mainchain.
+Proofs are submitted to the mainchain together with Backward Transfers which are grouped into *Withdrawal Certificates*, special containers that facilitate a means of communication with the mainchain.

 The cryptographic proofs allow the mainchain to verify state transitions of the sidechain without monitoring it directly.
 Some modifications to the mainchain needed to enable this sidechain design are the following.